nextreports/nextcharts/README.md

 There are some samples (to see how json properties must be specified) in src/html:

-1. main-test.html             independent chart test
+1. main-test.html, main-test-dualAxis.html    independent chart tests
 2. main-jetty-test.html                       jetty chart test (must run ro.nextreports.charts.JsonHandler to start server)
 3. main-widget-test.html                      independent widget test

 ##Read more